Jump to main content

 Renewable, abundant, and affordable.

-Data centers are massive consumers of energy, and our number one priority is to ensure that the power is always on.
+Data centers are massive energy consumers, and our number one priority is to ensure power is always on.
 Consequently, colocation clients are always concerned about certain topics.
-What sort of energy do we use and what is its carbon footprint?
+What sort of energy do we use, and what is its carbon footprint?
 Do we always have a reliable supply of it?
 How efficiently do we use it?
 And of course, what is the price?

 Clean hydropower

 In Norway, virtually all electricity, for both industries and homes, comes from clean, renewable hydropower.
-This is the case for Green Mountain’s data center power as well.
-The data centers are all operated on renewable hydropower with a guarantee of origin.
+This is also the case for Green Mountain’s data center power.
+All data centers are powered by renewable hydropower with a guarantee of origin.
 Hydropower in Norway has many benefits.
-In contrast to wind or solar, we can store hydropower and use it when needed.
-Moreover, because of our unique natural conditions with high mountains and natural water reservoirs it also comes with a minimal carbon footprint as well as a minimal impact on local ecosystems.
+Unlike wind or solar, hydropower can be stored and used when needed.
+Moreover, because of our unique natural conditions with high mountains and natural water reservoirs, it also comes with a minimal carbon footprint as well as a minimal impact on local ecosystems.
 In fact, many hydropower plants are built on existing lakes.
-So there is no need to submerge large land areas or displace people like in other regions of the world.
+So there is no need to submerge large land areas or displace people, like in other regions of the world.
 The official investment agency in Norway has produced an article that explains this topic in more detail.
 Read here.

 Waterfall at Rjukan - Hydropower